 In order to do this, please add an identification mark to the long and short campaign forms, the candidate's declaration and the agent's declaration.
-You can find further information about the long campaign in our guidance for candidates and agents

 You can choose anything as your identification mark.
 Many candidates use their initials with a combination of numbers or letters that reference the election or electoral area.